Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Method

 \subsection{Calculation of the spin structure factor}

 Within the SBMFT, we calculate the dynamical spin structure factor.
+Throughout this subsection, expectation values and time evolution are evaluated with respect to the self-consistent quadratic mean-field Hamiltonian $\mathcal{H}^{\text{MF}}$.
 The dynamical spin structure factor is defined as the Fourier transform of the space-time spin correlators and is given by